tardisgallifrey/ads1115/README.md

 A C based package (more or less) to read analog values from an ADS1115 A/D board.

-I give original credit to Loewis Loflin at bristolwatch.com as he was the one that deciphered the cut sheet for the ADS1115 register instructions.
+I give original credit to Lewis Loflin at bristolwatch.com as he was the one that deciphered the cut sheet for the ADS1115 register instructions.